Legislature(2021 - 2022)GRUENBERG 120

 KRISTIE BABCOCK, Appointee, Alaska Judicial Council, shared with

-the committee that she was born in Zambia, Africa and came to
+the committee that she was born in Zambia, Africa, and came to

-years at college in the State of Oregon and three years while
+years at college in the state of Oregon and three years while

 Willamette University majoring in Spanish and International

-employment as an aide in the Alaska State Legislature and had
+employment as an aide in the Alaska State Legislature and

 relocated then to Juneau.
 She stated that she had also worked

-for former Alaska Governors Walter Hickel and Frank Murkowski
+for former Alaska Governors Walter Hickel and Frank Murkowski as

-lived including Anchorage, Wasilla, Juneau, Kenai, Ninilchik,
+Wasilla, Juneau, Kenai, Ninilchik, and Soldotna.
+She shared

-last 25 years had been associated with State Farm Insurance and
+that for the last 25 years to present has been associated with

-is currently an agent with licenses in property, casualty, life,
+State Farm Insurance and is currently an agent with licenses in

-and disability insurance and mortgage origination and series 6,
+property, casualty, life, and disability insurance and mortgage

-63, and 65 securities in the Kenai Peninsula area.
-She
+origination and series 6, 63, and 65 securities in the Kenai

-described her community involvement which had included work with
+Peninsula area.
+She described her community involvement which

-the Boys and Girls Club and her own children's soccer programs.
+had included work with the Boys and Girls Club and her own

-She described her blended family and her community engagement.
+children's soccer programs.
+She described her blended family

-She expressed her desire for confirmation as a public member to
+confirmation as a public member to the Alaska Judicial Council

-oversight and its benefit to society.
-She described her
+for its role in judicial oversight and its benefit to society.

-knowledge of the council.
+She described her knowledge of the council.

 2:02:44 PM